 Weight tree/bar rack with six weight pegs.
-Can hold 2-inch Olympic bars.
+Can hold 2-inch Olympic bars and support 882 pounds of weights.
 Made of high-strength steel.
 Handy for storing gloves, resistance bands, bar collars and other equipment.
 Measures 24 inches by 27 inches x 54.3 inches.

 The paint on this unit isn't very thick, so it can scratch easily when replacing weights.

 Holds 2-inch plates.
 500-pound weight capacity.
 Made of heavy-gauge, powder-coated steel.
 Measures 27 inches by 26 inches by 45 inches.
 Very stable.
 Keeps weights off the floor.
 Welded legs for extra durability.
 Easy assembly.